rigljs/rigl/README.md

 </r-header>
 ```

-Access to service properties in scripts is carried out using the *this* keyword, for example:
+Access to service properties in scripts is carried out using the *this* keyword.
+For example:

 ```html
 <r-header>